Applying for the Homestead benefit as a surviving spouse

 Have more questions?
 Submit a request

+In simplified terms, a "surviving spouse" is someone who would not meet the conditions to qualify for the Homestead Exemption on their own, but their recently deceased spouse would have.
 The surviving spouse of a qualified or potentially qualified Homestead recipient may receive the benefit as a surviving spouse as long as the decedent was eligible for the Homestead Exemption at the time of death and the surviving spouse meets all of the following conditions:

 • The surviving spouse obtains complete fee simple title OR life estate OR is the beneficiary of a trust that holds title to their legal residence, within nine months after the death of the qualifying spouse